Best DNA Test for Ancestry

 AncestryDNA is the best choice when it comes to genealogy.
 They have the most extensive database of DNA results for comparison and many other features for genealogists.
 Read our full AncestryDNA review.

-A subscription allows you to build a family tree, view the family tree’s of your matches, and compare your tree with your match to find common ancestors.
+A subscription allows you to view genealogical records, view the family tree’s of your matches, and compare your tree with your match to find common ancestors.
 There are of course many other features on the research side of your genealogy.

 Ancestry offers a 14 day free trial which you can get here.